Kelin2025/effector-factorio/README.md

   return <CreateUser.Form model={createUserModel} />;
 };
 ```
+And here, we created model instance and passed it as a prop to our Form component

 That's it!
 The benefit might be not that obvious on simple example, but I decided to keep it small in order to avoid frustration from huge irrelevant code.